Gennady Gor, NJIT

 Undergraduate Researcher (Summer 2021)

-Nicholas is a senior Chemical Engineering student at NJIT who worked on numerical methods for solving ordinary and partial differential equations related to bubble growth in supersaturated solutions.
+Nicholas was a senior Chemical Engineering student at NJIT who worked on numerical methods for solving ordinary and partial differential equations related to bubble growth in supersaturated solutions.
+He joined Chemours as a Research and Development Engineer after graduation.

 Sydney Sweet